hosikiti/musician-booker/README.md

 - Uses clean architecture principles to separate business logic from the presentation layer.
 Business logic is primarily written in API routes and hooks, whereas presentation logic is written in React components.
 - Uses useState and React Query for local and remote state management.
 Since the database can be considered as a Single Source of Truth (SSOT), no global state management library like Redux is used to keep the project simple.
-- Common components are placed in `/src/app/components`, whereas components regarding each feature are placed in `/src/app/[feature]/components`.
+- Stores shared components in `/src/app/components` and feature-specific components in `/src/app/[feature]/components`.
 - Follows YAGNI (You Ain't Gonna Need It) principle to avoid over-engineering and keep the project as minimal as possible, making it easier to understand, maintain and onboard new developers.

 ## Testing Strategy